TylerNewton/Github-Collab/README.md

 Ryan Please do research about on how to be successful.

-Hello.this what i found on how to be successful:
+Hello,this what i found on how to be successful:
-To be succseful you have to make smart goals and stay commitied to them. being capable of ajustment and building a growth mindeset.
+To be succseful you have to make smart goals and stay commitied to them, being capable of ajustment and building a growth mindeset.

 Tyler please do reasearch on keeping a healthy mindset.